Kuninkaanportti

-Kuninkaanportti or Kungsporten (Finnish and Swedish respectively for "the king's gate") is the principal entrance to the fortress Suomenlinna (Swedish: Sveaborg) outside Helsinki.
+Kuninkaanportti or Kungsporten (lit. 'the king's gate' in Finnish and Swedish respectively) is the principal entrance to the Suomenlinna (Sveaborg) fortress outside Helsinki.
 It is on the southernmost island of Suomenlinna, in front of the Kustaanmiekka strait, and is considered the main symbol of Suomenlinna.

 The gate was constructed from 1753 to 1754 at the place where King Adolf Frederick of Sweden anchored his ship when he was coming to inspect the construction of the fortress.
-The name "the king's gate" comes from this.
+The name "the king's gate" comes from this event.

 The gate is a typical fortress gate with cannon openings.
-There are wide stairs leading to the gate, but in front of the gate is a drawbridge and a wide pit at both sides, to hinder climbing into the fortress.
+There are wide steps leading to the gate, but in front of it is a drawbridge with a wide pit at both sides, to hinder climbing into the fortress.

-The gate was featured in the 1000 Finnish mark note in the last series, from 1986 to 2001.
+The gate was featured on the 1000 Finnish mark note in the last series, from 1986 to 2001.